openstack/operations-guide/doc/source/app-roadmaps.rst

-Therefore, the fastest way to get your feature request up for consideration is to create an Etherpad with your ideas and propose a session to the design summit.
-If the design summit has already passed, you may also create a blueprint directly.
+Therefore, the fastest way to get your feature request up for consideration is to create an Etherpad with your ideas and propose a session to the PTG.
+If the PTG has already passed, you may also create a blueprint directly.
 Read this `blog post about how to work with blueprints
 <http://vmartinezdelacruz.com/how-to-work-with-blueprints-without-losing-your-mind/>`_